TechShraddha/Cdac-Project_cakestore/README.md

-# Cdac-Project_cakestoreBake N' Flake CakeStore is an E-commerce web-app built
+# Bake N' Flake CakeStore is an E-commerce web-app built
 with MERN stack.
 The main objective of this cakestore is to provide all the details about cakes.